Jamesits/docker-wordpress/README.md

 ```
 See [Administration Over SSL](https://codex.wordpress.org/Administration_Over_SSL) for more information on this.

+### Migrating from Nginx installation
+If you cannot visit any static links (they should be 404), please add a `.htaccess` file to the sote root using content from [htaccess](https://codex.wordpress.org/htaccess).

+If you use Wordfence WAF or any other security plugin, you may need to redo setup of them.

+Everything else should work.

 ==============

 This is the Git repo of the Docker [official image](https://docs.docker.com/docker-hub/official_repos/) for [wordpress](https://registry.hub.docker.com/_/wordpress/).
 See [the Docker Hub page](https://registry.hub.docker.com/_/wordpress/) for the full readme on how to use this Docker image and for information regarding contributing and issues.